Salmonella infection in children

 Is there a vaccine against Salmonella?

-How is Salmonella infection diagnosed?
+How is a Salmonella infection diagnosed?

-Stool sample testing.
+Through stool sample testing.

-People that are immunosuppressed.
+People who are immunosuppressed.

-People that suffer from chronic gastrointestinal diseases.
+People with chronic gastrointestinal diseases.

 How do you treat Salmonella?